keitetran/biglobe-10giga/README.md

 ![image](https://github.com/user-attachments/assets/5d0bec45-9d6a-4112-aeab-45636f82376e)

-Note: Don't forget to add this _WAN6MAPE_ interface to same firewall zone as WAN/WAN6 since this is also part of WAN.
+Note: Don't forget to add this _mape_ interface to same firewall zone as WAN/WAN6 since this is also part of WAN.

 6. All done.
 More infogmation https://github.com/fakemanhk/openwrt-jp-ipoe/blob/main/README.md